paazmaya/grunt-hgactivity/README.md

   hgactivity: {
     main: {
+      options: {
         split: ['none'], // 'none', 'authors', 'files', 'branches', 'directories',
         filenamePrefix: 'activity-',
         width: 800,
         height: 600,
         datemin: '', // yyyy-mm-dd, if left empty, will use all available time
         datemax: '', // yyyy-mm-dd
         interval: '1w', // int followed by: m = months (unsupported: w = weeks, d = days, h = hours)
+        iterations: 10, // number of iterations the interval should be useds
         uselines: true,
         showtags: false,
         imagetitle: '', // prefix which will be followed by the split if not none and time span
         cwindow: 2
+      }
     }
   }